 Fintech is hugely popular among both professional and retail investors.
 Since Robeco’s Global FinTech Equities strategy was launched on 17 November 2017, clients have entrusted it with over EUR 250 million (USD 290 million) in assets.
-We talked to Patrick Lemmens and Jeroen van Oerle, the strategy’s portfolio managers, about the appeal and risks of this nascent industry.
+We talked to Patrick Lemmens, the strategy’s portfolio managers, about the appeal and risks of this nascent industry.

 “Fintech is a powerful growth trend, which will be there for many years to come.
 The digitization of the financial industry offers many investment opportunities.
 At the same time, only a few quality offerings are available to investors.
 Fintech’s performance potential is very attractive.
 The net return of our strategy since its inception is 16.3%, against 4.4% for the MSCI All Country World index1.“